mariagaa993/photo-gallery-app/README.md

 ## Was used to create the app:

+- React Hooks
   - UseState
   - UseReducer
   - UseContext
 - Axios
 - SASS